RobotnikAutomation/barrett_hand/README.md

 Description
 -----------

-ROS package to control the Barrett Hand
+ROS package to control the Barrett Hand.
+Supported models: BH8-280 and BH8-282

 External dependencies